-Reflecting back about my grandpa has helped me to understand my grandpa better.
+Reflecting back about my grandpa has helped me to understand him better.

 As I child, I felt more love from this grandpa than my other three grandparents.
 It is my opinion that young children naturally recognize love more readily than adults because they haven’t been poisoned by judgments and gossip yet.
 Thus, I trust my instincts as a child more than my young adult or adult-learned judgments that my grandpa was bad because he drank and smoked.